munihac/namebadge-generator/README.md

 # Namebadges Generator for MuniHac 2019

+0. Clone project, cd into project directory.
-1. Download the list of attendees from [EventBrite](https://eventbrite.com/).
+1. Download the list of attendees from [EventBrite](https://eventbrite.com/), put it into project directory as `attendees.csv`.
 2. Execute `gen-namebadges`.
 On NixOS, simply run
    ```bash
    $ ./gen-namebadges